Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Emulation of Data Heterogeneity from the Task Perspective

 \begin{remark} [Implications on Multi-Task FL and its Extensions] A fundamental implication of our method lies in its application to multi-task FL and its extensions.
 In conventional multi-task FL \cite{cai2023many,mortaheb2022personalized,smith2017federated}, each client typically has a single local task, with tasks varying across clients.
 On the other hand, the extended variations of multi-task FL \cite{zhuang2023mas, lu2024fedhca2} consider scenarios where multiple tasks coexist on a single FL client.
 In the context of conventional multi-task FL, our method enables researchers to explore how varying levels of data heterogeneity, from the perspectives of different tasks, affect the performance of multi-task FL systems.
 This opens the door to designing countermeasures specifically aimed at addressing task-induced data heterogeneity in multi-task FL.
 Similarly, for the extensions of multi-task FL, our method allows researchers to investigate how inducing data heterogeneity from the perspective of one task impacts the performance of other tasks trained concurrently on the same client.
 Moreover, it facilitates the study of grouping and training local tasks together under different levels of data heterogeneity, potentially leading to new strategies for optimizing task interactions in FL.
 We leave exploration of these concepts to future work. \end{remark}

-\begin{remark}[Implications on the Complexity of Data Partitioning in FL] Note that configuring data heterogeneity across FL devices is inherently a combinatorial problem with an enormous solution space.
-Even in a simplified setting with \(50{,}000\) data points and \(25\) devices, the number of possible data splits is given by \(\mathcal{S}(50{,}000, 25)\), where $\mathcal{S}(.,.)$ denotes the Stirling number of the second kind, which vastly exceeds the estimated number of atoms in the universe (\(\approx 10^{80}\)).
-To address this, in a nutshell, our method introduces an \textit{ML-based pre-processing phase}, which entails fine-tuning a pre-trained model to extract embeddings for all data points (via one epoch of feedforward), and then clustering the embedded data (e.g., via K-means).
+\begin{remark}[Complexity of Data Partitioning in FL] Configuring data heterogeneity across FL devices is inherently a combinatorial problem with an enormous solution space.
+Even in a simplified setting with \(50{,}000\) data points and \(25\) devices, the number of possible data splits is given by \(\mathcal{S}(50{,}000, 25)\), where $\mathcal{S}(.,.)$ denotes the Stirling number of the second kind, which exceeds the estimated number of atoms in the universe (\(\approx 10^{80}\)).
+To address this, in a nutshell, our method introduces an \textit{ML-based pre-processing phase}, which entails fine-tuning a pre-trained model to extract embeddings for all data points (via one epoch of feedforward), and then clustering the embedded data.
 This process circumvents the brute-force nature of the combinatorial problem while enabling controlled configuration of data heterogeneity.
-We show that such clustering-based partitioning can produce client data distributions that significantly impact global model performance, revealing a more severe performance gap than naive data splits.
-Importantly, the overhead of this pre-processing is justifiable as it is conducted entirely offline, before any FL training begins during the emulations/simulations.
-Moreover, in high-stakes scenarios (e.g., military or medical domains), investing in such a pre-processing step is preferable to risking FL deployment without accurately assessing the performance degradation caused by data heterogeneity. \end{remark}
+We show that such clustering-based partitioning can produce client data distributions that impact global model performance, revealing a more severe performance gap than naive data splits.
+Importantly, the overhead of this pre-processing is justifiable as it is conducted entirely offline, before any FL training.
+Moreover, in high-stakes scenarios (e.g., military or medical domains), investing in such a pre-processing step enables a more faithful stress-testing of FL methods under data heterogeneous conditions, rather than relying on benchmarks that may not fully capture task-relevant data variability. \end{remark}